fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 ### SPOTA &mdash; Sim-2-Real Results

-Finally, early results acquired on the [2 DoF Ball Balancer from Quanser](https://www.quanser.com/products/2-dof-ball-balancer/).
+Finally, I want to share some _early_  results acquired on the [2 DoF Ball Balancer from Quanser](https://www.quanser.com/products/2-dof-ball-balancer/).
+Here, the task is to stabilize a ball at the center of the plate.
+The device receives voltage commands for the two motors and yields measurements of the ball position (2D relative to the plate) as well as the motors' shaft positions (relative to the initial angle).
+Including the velocities derived from the position signals, the system has 2-dim continuous action space and a 8-dim continuous observation space.

 Assume we obtained an analytical model of the dynamics and determined the parameters with some imperfections (e.g., the characteristics of the servo motors from the data sheet do not match the reality).

 In the first experiment, we investigate what happens if we train control policies on a slightly faulty simulator using a model-free reinforcement learning algorithm called Proximal Policy Optimization (PPO).
-**left**: a policy learned with PPO on a simulator with larger ball and larger plate; tested on the nominal system
+**left video**: a policy learned with PPO on a simulator with larger ball and larger plate&mdash; tested on the nominal system
-**right**: another policy learned with PPO on a simulator with higher motor as well as gear box efficiency; tested on the nominal system
+**right video**: another policy learned with PPO on a simulator with higher motor as well as gear box efficiency&mdash; tested on the nominal system
 <center>
 <video width="301" src="/assets/vid/2019-02-28/HC_trn_domain1_stabilizing.mov" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen muted loop controls></video>